yaoGroupAnomalyDetection/reproduceROPAttacks/README.md

 ***This is a public domain, only for reproducing and tool usage. please put your algorithm code in a safe place***

-##CSF reproduce
+##Attack1 Reproduce
-check README_ATTACK and discussions
+for dsn 16, check README_ATTACK and discussions

-The scressnhot for metaexploit
+The scressnhot for metasploit
-:

 The screenshot for gzip ROP

-:
+ROP:

+return2Libc:

-##CCS Reproduce
+##Attack2 Reproduce
-under construction
+for ccs 16, under construction

-## reference
+## Reference
-if you feel these instructions helpful, citing the papers
+if you feel these instructions helpful, citing the papers:

 A Sharper Sense of Self: Probabilistic Reasoning of Program Behaviors for Anomaly Detection with Context Sensitivity.
 In Proc.
 DSN, 2016.